-Figuring Your Taxes and Credits
+Figuring your Taxes and Credits

-This self-study course discusses some of the adjustments to income that you can deduct in figuring your adjusted gross income.
-Also discussed are contributions made to traditional individual retirement arrangements (IRAs), moving expenses, alimony paid, educator expenses, student loan interest, and tuition and fees paid.
+This self-study course discusses how to figure your tax and how to figure the tax of certain children who have unearned income.
+They also discuss tax credits that, unlike deductions, are subtracted directly from your tax and reduce your tax, dollar for dollar.
 Though this basic tax course does not require any prerequisites, its recommended target audience is for existing Enrolled Agents, however anyone may take this course.
 This course provides 3 CE credits in the IRS Federal Tax Law category.

-TABLE OF CONTENTS
+TABLE OF CONTENT

-Chapter 1: How To Figure Your Tax
+Chapter 1: How To Figure Your Tax 4

-I. Introduction
+I. Introduction 4

 II.
-Figuring Your Tax
+Figuring Your Tax 4

 III.
-Alternative Minimum Tax
+Alternative Minimum Tax 4

-Chapter 2: Tax On Unearned Income Of Certain Children
+Chapter 2: Tax On Unearned Income Of Certain Children 6

-I. Introduction
+I. Introduction 6

 II.
-Parent's Election To Report Child's Interest And Dividends
+Parent's Election To Report Child's Interest And Dividends 6

 III.
-Tax For Certain Children Who Have Unearned Income7
+Tax For Certain Children Who Have Unearned Income 7

 Chapter 3: Child And Dependent Care Credit 10

-I. What's New
+I. Introduction 10

 II.
-Introduction
+Tests To Claim The Credit 10

 III.
-Tests To Claim The Credit10
+How To Figure The Credit 17

 IV.
-How To Figure The Credit17

-V. How To Claim The Credit
+How To Claim The Credit 20

-VI.
-Employment Taxes For Household Employers
+V. Employment Taxes For Household Employers 21

-Chapter 4: Credit For The Elderly Or The Disabled
+Chapter 4: Credit For The Elderly Or The Disabled 23

-I. Introduction
+I. Introduction 23

 II.
 Can you take the credit?
+23

 III.
-Figuring The Credit
+Figuring The Credit 26

-Chapter 5: Child Tax Credit/Credit For Other Dependents
+Chapter 5: Child Tax Credit/Credit For Other Dependents 28

-I. What's New
+I. Introduction 28

 II.
-Introduction
+Qualifying Child For The CTC 28

 III.
-Qualifying Child For The CTC
+Credit For Other Dependents (ODC) 28

 IV.
-Credit For Other Dependents (ODC) 29

-V. Limits On The CTC And ODC 29
+Limits On The Ctc And ODC 29

+V. Claiming The Ctc And ODC 29

 VI.
-Claiming The CTC And ODC

-VII.
-Additional Child Tax Credit (ACTC)
+Additional Child Tax Credit (ACTC) 30

-Chapter 6: Education Credits
+Chapter 6: Education Credits 32

-I. Introduction
+I. Introduction 32

 II.
-Who Can Claim An Education Credit
+Who Can Claim An Education Credit 33

 III.
-Qualified Education Expenses
+Qualified Education Expenses 35

-Chapter 7: Earned Income Credit (EIC)
+Chapter 7: Earned Income Credit (EIC) 39

-I. Introduction
+I. Introduction 39

 II.
 Do you qualify for the credit?
+39

 Chapter 8: Premium Tax Credit (PTC) 43

-I. What's New
+I. Introduction 43

 II.
-Introduction
+What Is The Premium Tax Credit (PTC)?
+43

 III.
-What Is The Premium Tax Credit (PTC)?43
+Who Can Take The PTC?
+43

 IV.
-Who can take the PTC?

-V. How To Take The PTC?
+How To Take The PTC?
 44

 Chapter 9: Other Credits 46

-I. Important
+I. Important 46

 II.
-Introduction
+Introduction 46

 III.
 Nonrefundable Credits 46

 IV.
 Refundable Credits 50

-GLOSSARY
+GLOSSARY 53

-FINAL EXAM
+FINAL EXAM 63